will-mp3/MumbleGPT/README.md

 - **python -m venv VirtualEnv**
 - This creates a virtual environment named VirtualEnv.
 - A virtual environment isolates dependencies from the system Python installation, ensuring your project has a controlled environment.
-- Be sure to activate the virtual environment using "source VirtualEnv/bin/activate".
+- Be sure to activate the virtual environment using **source VirtualEnv/bin/activate**.

 2. Install Required Python Libraries
 - **pip install matplotlib numpy pylzma ipykernel jupyter**